contao/docs/docs/dev/reference/config.md

             webp_lossless:        ~
             interlace:            plane

+        # Contao automatically uses an Imagine service out of Gmagick, Imagick and Gd (in this order).
+Set a service ID here to override.
+        imagine_service:      null

-        # Allows to reject images uploaded via Contao's file manager, if they exceed the dimensions of localconfig.gdMaxImgWidth and localconfig.gdMaxImgHeight.
+        # Reject uploaded images exceeding the localconfig.gdMaxImgWidth and localconfig.gdMaxImgHeight dimensions.
         reject_large_uploads: false

-        # This allows to define image sizes directly in the configuration in addition to the Contao back end (tl_image_size table).
+        # Allows to define image sizes in the configuration file in addition to in the Contao back end.
         sizes:

             # Prototype
             name:
                 width:                ~
                 height:               ~
-                resizeMode:           ~ # One of "crop"; "box"; "proportional"
+                resize_mode:          ~ # One of "crop"; "box"; "proportional"
                 zoom:                 ~
+                css_class:            ~
-                cssClass:             ~
+                lazy_loading:         ~
                 densities:            ~
                 sizes:                ~

                 # If the output dimensions match the source dimensions, the image will not be processed.
 Instead, the original file will be used.
-                skipIfDimensionsMatch: ~
+                skip_if_dimensions_match: ~

-                # Allows to convert an image format to another, or to provide additional image formats for an image (e.g. WebP).
+                # Allows to convert one image format to another or to provide additional image formats for an image (e.g. WebP).
                 formats:

                     # Examples: